Complex length of short curves and Minimal Fibration in hyperbolic $3$-Manifolds fibering over the circle: Introduction

 \subsection{Acknowledgement}

 We are grateful to Saul Schleimer for his generous help on producing some explicit examples using Twister program.
 We also wish to thank Mark Bell for his help with Twister.
 B. W. thanks the support from PSC-CUNY Research Award \#{}68119-0046.
 Z. H. acknowledges supports from U.S. NSF grants DMS 1107452, 1107263, 1107367 ``RNMS: Geometric Structures and Representation varieties" (the GEAR Network).
 This work was supported by a grant from the Simons Foundation (\#359635, Zheng Huang).
 We thank ICERM at Brown University where part of this work was conducted while participating the special program on ``Low dimensional geometry, topology and dynamics".
+Finally we are very grateful to the referee for many detailed suggestions and corrections.